Pachamama Senior Management Team

 Rocky is passionate about children developing strong social and emotional skills in the loving environment Pachamama provides on so many levels.

-Under her stewardship, Pachamama has enjoyed significant and consistent growth of 20% pa with ratings ‘Exceeding’ the standards of both the 2012 and 2018 National Quality Frameworks.
-Rocky’s dedication has contributed to Pachamama deemed the 'centre of choice' by many families the Perth Hills.
-Attendances have steadily increased to a full capacity of 1000 children per week.
+Under her stewardship, Pachamama has enjoyed significant and consistent growth with ratings ‘Exceeding’ the standards of both the 2012 and 2018 National Quality Frameworks.
+Rocky’s dedication has contributed to Pachamama deemed the 'centre of choice' by many families involved with the Perth Hills. .

 “My deep values are steeped in loyalty, honesty, kindness and compassion.
 I aim to be my best in my personal and professional life, as well as a positive and loving influence on my own children’s lives for their happy and successful future.“